iplesiak/churn_prediction/README.md

 # churn_prediction
 Prediction of customers' churn of a large dutch energy supplier.
+Finding a best model

 After the analysis of above mentioned models, it was concluded that the best performing method for predicting a churn is boosting with a hit rate 80.46%, however, the main drawback of the model is the difficulty of interpreting the results.